Open to Pitzer students only. Program options subject to change.

 Spring: Early January to mid-May

 Students on the Paris program typically take four courses, which consist of a humanities or social science seminar, an advanced French language course and two electives.
 Students enrolled in one of the Intensive Programs (Visual Arts, Film, Dance, Music, Theater) will take more classes than the typical four.
 See the Sarah Lawrence website for more detail: https://www.sarahlawrence.edu/paris/academics.html.
 Sarah Lawrence has partnerships with a number of French Institutions.
 Students may select courses at any one of these schools, as long as they have the required proficiency in French and appropriate academic background.
-In addition, students may be require to take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai if course selections do not include intercultural course content.
+In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 All students will be expected to take a French language course at the advanced level.